-It ensures maximum UPS battery charge in colder conditions.
-While it reduces the risk of overcharging in warmer operating conditions.
+In colder temperatures, it ensures maximum UPS battery charge.
+While it reduces the risk of overcharging in warmer operating temperatures.

 In fixed charge voltage systems, there is a danger that batteries undercharge when kept in cold conditions.
-On the flip side, they can overcharge if the temperature is too warm.
+On the other hand, they can overcharge if the ambient temperature is too warm.

 How Does Temperature Compensated Battery Charging Work?

 Reducing the charge voltage at higher temperatures optimises the chemical reaction.
-Without this compensation, the batteries may overcharge.
+Without this compensation occurring, the batteries may overcharge.
 This produces excess hydrogen that can build up pressure inside the cell.